Monday, June 29, 2026

 Pinching the tube Causes instant puncture

-Not checking inside tyre Leads to repeat flats
+Not checking inside tyre Leads to repeated flats

 Overinflating Can burst the tyre